 How to Plant:

-Tip: Use plastic mulches to warm the soil and increase eggplant yields.
+Tip: Use black plastic mulch to warm the soil, prevent weeds and increase yields. (more…)

 How to Plant: